h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_32bit.md

 You'll notice from our image above that the targeted block of instructions is denoted by a location of `loc_1571A`.
 We'll go the more realistic route here and pretend we don't have the driver symbols and just set a breakpoint on the loaded module name `HEVD` (if you're confused about this, enter `lm` to check the loaded modules in `kd>` and take a gander at the list), and then add a breakpoint at `!HEVD+0x571A`, the `1` in the location is actually assuming a base address of  `0x00010000`, so we can remove that and dynamically set the breakpoint at the offset.
 (I think?)
 BP is set, let's run our code and see if we hit it, we'll send a junk payload of `AAAA` right now for testing purposes.

-Our code will look like this at this point, I lifted the do-while loop right out of @TheColonial's [Capcom.sys YouTube video (must see)](https://www.youtube.com/watch?v=pJZjWXxUEl4):
+Our code will look like this at this point:
 ```cpp
 #include <Windows.h>
 #include <winternl.h>